 - Arginine: 1900 mg

-Monounsaturated fat makes up the majority of the total fat in pork loin, with tiny quantities of saturated and very little polyunsaturated fat.
+Monounsaturated fat makes up the majority of fat in pork loin, with tiny quantities of saturated and very little polyunsaturated fat.

 Purely boiled lean pork loin without additional ingredients offers around 8.8 g per 100 g serving or 14% of the daily value (how much a nutrient in a food serving size contributes).